brouberol/blog/content/pico-mixer.md

 I have been thinking about using a [Launchpad](https://novationmusic.com/en/launch/launchpad-x) to control and mix the ambiance while we play, but the more I read about its design, the less it seemed to fit.
 The [cheapest Launchpad](https://store.focusrite.com/en-gb/product/launchpad-mini-mk3-/NOVLPD11~NOVLPD11) starts at 110€, and it is a full fledged  MIDI controller.
 What I wanted was something simpler: a way to play different long sound ambiance tracks at the same time, and adjust their respective volume to create an immersive atmosphere.

-The project started to take shape when I stumbled upon the [Pimoroni RGB Keypad](https://shop.pimoroni.com/products/pico-rgb-keypad-base), a 4x4 rainbow-illuminated keypad that I could program using a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+The project started to take shape when I stumbled upon the [Pimoroni RGB Keypad](https://shop.pimoroni.com/products/pico-rgb-keypad-base), a 4x4 rainbow-illuminated keypad that I could program using a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), for a budget of about 30€.

 ![pimoroni keypad](https://camo.githubusercontent.com/9ff5aa6dd7396118c6ac313e7aac199098ebae3654923a987fc6797fe025d0e3/68747470733a2f2f63646e2e73686f706966792e636f6d2f732f66696c65732f312f303137342f313830302f70726f64756374732f7069636f2d6164646f6e732d325f3130323478313032342e6a70673f763d31363131313737393035)